Tutorial: Get started creating in the Power BI service

 After you pin a visualization, if you change the visualization type in the report, the pinned visualization on the dashboard doesn't change.
 To see the new visualization, pin it to the dashboard to create another tile.
 The use of multiple tiles lets you have more than one visualization of the same data on your dashboard.

+7. Now select the line chart tile on the dashboard.
 The Power BI service returns you to the report editor where you can refine the visualization:

 Screenshot that shows a visualization open in the report editor and the Edit option selected.

-You can select Edit to return to Editing view and continue to explore and pin tiles.
+Select Edit to return to Editing view and continue to explore and pin tiles.

 For a quick exploration of your data, try asking a question in the Q&A question box.
 Q&A lets you ask natural-language queries about your data.